 Agriculture Youth Mini Grant Program

 The Oregon Women for Agriculture Youth Mini Grant Program is an opportunity for students, student organizations, non-profit organizations, classrooms, clubs, etc. located within the state of Oregon to apply for funds to support agriculture related missions or special projects.
+During the Oregon Women for Agriculture Auction, donors from the agriculture community contributed to this fund.

 2023 Grant Recipients